 Christine is a vital and key member of the Tambuzi team.
 She holds both Bachelor’s and Master’s degrees in Horticulture from Jomo Kenyatta University of Agriculture and Technology and University of Nairobi respectively.
 She joined Tambuzi in July 2006 as the Internal Auditor, where she planned and executed various internal audits – in accordance with accepted standards – to determine compliance with applicable codes and regulations.
 Having been appointed as the Environment and CSR Manager in 2007, she assisted the organisation in obtaining the highest Kenyan standard in flower growing (KFC Gold).
 In 2009, Christine was appointed as the Human Resources Manager, while still undertaking her former duties.
 Christine is also Tambuzi’s appointed Health and Safety Officer, Welfare Officer, and Fairtrade Officer.

-Jackson joined Tambuzi in April of 2012.
-He leads a team of five in the busy Sales Office who ensure that customer orders are received, confirmed, and passed on to the Packhouse for processing.
-He works to ensure that supply logistics are in place from dispatch to delivery and that the customer is totally satisfied.
-He believes in working hard to provide the consumer with unique, high-quality roses in the most efficient manner possible.
+Annie is well experienced in export sales and logistics, having been in the industry for over 7 years.
+She leads a team of five in the busy Sales Office who ensure that customer orders are received, confirmed, and passed on to the Packhouse for processing.
+Together with her team, they ensure that supply logistics are in place from dispatch to delivery and that the customer is totally satisfied.

 Charles started work for Tambuzi in May of 2006, initially as a Spray/Irrigation coordinator.
 He was eventually promoted to Farm Manager, a position he greatly enjoys, for he feels he has gained enormous insight into the floriculture industry.
 In addition to his regular duties, Charles also heads the Health and Safety Committee on the farm, and is secretary to the Tambuzi SACCO, a financial self-help group.